JeanHSuarez/bootstrap_resumeSite/README.md

 # bootstrap_resumeSite
-This is  a bootstrap of my resume site powered by Google Firebase.
+This is  a bootstrap by startbootrap of my resume site powered by Google Firebase.
 You can access the live site at www.jeansuarez.com